Medicinal plants: Glycosides

 Anthraquinone glycosides are found in medicinal plants such as rhubarb, cascara, and Alexandrian senna.
 Plant-based laxatives made from such plants include senna, rhubarb and Aloe.

 The cardiac glycosides are powerful drugs from medicinal plants including foxglove and lily of the valley.
 They include digoxin and digitoxin which support the beating of the heart, and act as diuretics.

 Polyphenols

 Polyphenols of several classes are widespread in plants, having diverse roles in defenses against plant diseases and predators.
 They include hormone-mimicking phytoestrogens and astringent tannins.
 Plants containing phytoestrogens have been administered for centuries for gynecological disorders, such as fertility, menstrual, and menopausal problems.
 Among these plants are Pueraria mirifica, kudzu, angelica, fennel, and anise.

-Many polyphenolic extracts, such as from grape seeds, olives or maritime pine bark, are sold as dietary supplements and cosmetics without proof or legal health claims for beneficial health effects.
-In Ayurveda, the astringent rind of the pomegranate, containing polyphenols called punicalagins, is used as a medicine.
+Many polyphenolic extracts, such as from grape seeds, olives or maritime pine bark, are sold as dietary supplements and cosmetics without proof or legal health claims for medicinal effects.
+In Ayurveda, the astringent rind of the pomegranate, containing polyphenols called punicalagins, is used as a medicine, with no scientific proof of efficacy.